boyscout99/my-big-data-platform/README.md

 This repository provides a design for a big data platform used for network data processing.

-It is the result of my programming assignments done for the course Big Data Platfroms, which I followed at Aalto University during the Spring of 2021.
+It is the result of my programming assignments done for the course Big Data Platforms, which I followed at Aalto University during the Spring of 2021.